 You can still see the medieval sturcture in the outline of the city on the map.

 Enkhuizen Travel Toolbox

 Enkhuizen is best visited from April to October.
-It has a train station.
+It has a train station [see a rail map of Holland].
 You could see Enkhuizen as a day trip from Hoorn, which lies 12 km to the south on the rail line to Amsterdam.
 Trains from Amsterdam take about an hour to arrive at Enkuizen.

 The Zuiderzee Museum is a big attraction here.
 Marked on the map is the "inside" museum, a pepper storage house used by the Dutch East India Company.